bikecoders/ngx-deploy-starter/docs/README_contributors.md

 - `npm run sonar:analysis`

 To inspect the analysis, go to http://localhost:9000.
 The credentials are `admin` and password `12345`

+## Test different node versions

+Here, we run the unit, e2e, and regression tests against different node versions in our CI.
+We use the [Nx NodeJs Compatibility Matrix](https://nx.dev/nx-api/workspace/documents/nx-nodejs-typescript-version-matrix) to determine which versions should be tested.

+The retro compatibility tests are a bit different since we match the Nx Workspace Version with the supported Node versions.

+For local development, stick to the one defined in the `.npmrc` file.

 ## When are my changes going to be public?